-The establishment of the Blast Injury Research Program Coordinating Office (PCO) created a centralized function within the United States (US) Department of Defense (DoD) for ensuring effective mechanisms exist for focusing and coordinating DoD blast injury research efforts and the collaboration with research expertise outside the DoD.
-Since its inception in 2007, the PCO has overcome long-standing, widely-recognized barriers to communication between the medical, materiel development, test and evaluation, and operational communities, provided the timely flow of critical information, and identified unnecessary and/or duplicative blast injury research, and critical blast injury knowledge gaps that remain.
-The PCO is leveraging the lessons learned from decades of blast injury research–dating back to the 1950s, to coordinate current efforts and steer DoD research organizations and investments to address these gaps.
-The PCO's understanding of what was accomplished, and what research remains to be done is critical to focus and prioritize blast injury research efforts as a holistic strategy to make the best use of limited resources.
+The establishment of the Blast Injury Research Coordinating Office (BIRCO) created a centralized function within the United States (US) Department of Defense (DoD) for ensuring effective mechanisms exist for focusing and coordinating DoD blast injury research efforts and the collaboration with research expertise outside the DoD.
+Since its inception in 2007, the BIRCO has overcome long-standing, widely-recognized barriers to communication between the medical, materiel development, test and evaluation, and operational communities, provided the timely flow of critical information, and identified unnecessary and/or duplicative blast injury research, and critical blast injury knowledge gaps that remain.
+The BIRCO is leveraging the lessons learned from decades of blast injury research–dating back to the 1950s, to coordinate current efforts and steer DoD research organizations and investments to address these gaps.
+The BIRCO's understanding of what was accomplished, and what research remains to be done is critical to focus and prioritize blast injury research efforts as a holistic strategy to make the best use of limited resources.

 (Click directional triangle or year to expand/collapse content)